awsdocs/amazon-workdocs-administration-guide/doc_source/security-iam.md

 # Identity and Access Management for Amazon WorkDocs<a name="security-iam"></a>

 AWS Identity and Access Management \(IAM\) is an AWS service that helps an administrator securely control access to AWS resources\.
-IAM administrators control who can be *authenticated* \(signed in\) and *authorized* \(have permissions\) to use resources\.
+IAM administrators control who can be *authenticated* \(signed in\) and *authorized* \(have permissions\) to use Amazon WorkDocs resources\.
 IAM is an AWS service that you can use with no additional charge\.

 **Topics**
 + [Audience](#security_iam_audience)